k247tEK/archVM-Hyper-V/README.md

 Restart virtual machine.. and that should fix the sound.. again..

-or.. you can just live without sound on xrdp & keep on updating VM until `pulseaudio-module-xrdp` or `pulseaudio` gets updated.. again.. ;-].. welcome to arch..
+or.. you can just live without sound on xrdp & keep on updating VM until `pulseaudio-module-xrdp` or `pulseaudio` gets updated.. again.. ;-]... welcome to arch..
+July 2022 update fixes sound on xrdp..

 <br>